hyeongit/assassin-s-creed2/README.md

 # GitHub is the new-world for me
 # This is very interesting world!
 # I will be the god of this league
+# we got it right for the first time!